I’ve been fortunate to visit many wonderful cities around the world, but the one that stole my heart is Sydney.

 It’s really only possible to fully appreciate the harbour, which is known as Port Jackson, from above.
 Port Jackson encompasses the waters of Sydney Harbour, Middle Harbour, North Harbour, the Parramatta river and various other small rivers and tributaries.
 Sometimes the city feels like a little archipelago of islands, because there’s water everywhere you look.

 If you fly in on a sunny day, you’ll get a good impression of the central city and the many waterside suburbs that radiate from it.
 Another good viewing point is from the top of Sydney Tower.
-(See my post Lifted – 8 city towers that will change your view of the world.
+(See my post Lifted – 8 city towers that will change your view of the world).
+Another, newer, alternative is the Crown Tower which houses the Crown Hotel and residences.
+The public are allowed to view by special arrangement only.

-I’m told that the top of the Harbour Bridge is another place for a great view, but I won’t be doing the bridge climb any time soon.
-I’ll leave that to the more adventurous travellers!
+I’m told that the top of the Harbour Bridge is another place for a great view, but I won’t be heading there any time soon.
+I’ll leave that to the more adventurous travellers.
+That said, should any readers be tempted to do this crazy thing, you might like to read fellow blogger Tom Henty’s post about the Sydney Harbour bridge climb.
+Forewarned is forearmed!
+Otherwise, you get a pretty good view from just walking across the bridge itself.

 Water is a huge part of Sydney life.
 Many people travel to work by ferry.
 At weekends they head to the city’s 100-plus beaches to chill out.
 Famous ones like Bondi and Manly are renowned surfing spots.
 Some of the northern beaches have ‘rock pools’ – public swimming pools hollowed out of the rocks, which fill with sea water.